-- Our Board of Directors have passed a resolution in relation to the Offer and other related matters vide a resolution dated November 07, 2022 passed in the Board meeting held on November 07, 2022. - Our Shareholders have passed a resolution in relation to the Offer dated November 30, 2022 vide a special resolution passed by Shareholders at EGM held on November 30, 2022. - The Draft Red Herring Prospectus was approved by our Board vide its resolution in its meeting dated February 16, 2023. - The Red Herring Prospectus was approved by our Board vide its resolution in its meeting dated May 17, 2023. - This Prospectus was approved by our Board vide its resolution in its meeting dated June 05, 2023.
+- Our Board of Directors have passed a resolution in relation to the Offer and other related matters vide a resolution dated November 07, 2022 passed in the Board meeting held on November 07, 2022. - Our Shareholders have passed a resolution in relation to the Offer dated November 30, 2022 vide a special resolution passed by Shareholders at EGM held on November 30, 2022. - This Draft Red Herring Prospectus was approved by our Board vide its resolution in its meeting dated February 16, 2023.